jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

 ---
-title: "Provisioning VMs on Proxmox using Cloud Init and Ansible"
+title: "Provisioning VMs on Proxmox using Cloud-Init and Ansible"
 date: 2025-07-08
 lastmod: 2025-07-08
-description: "Create a Debian-based VM template using Cloud Init and cloud images on your Proxmox cluster, then provision it using Ansible"
+description: "Create a Debian-based VM template using Cloud-Init and cloud images on your Proxmox cluster, then provision it using Ansible"
 summary: "Provisioning Debian VMs on Proxmox using cloud-init, cloud images and Ansible"
 categories: ["virtualisation"]
 tags: ["proxmox", "pve", "cloud-init"]
 draft: true
 ---

-This article explains how to create a Cloud Init based template to be cloned when creating new VMs in our Proxmox cluster.
-Proxmox offers native mechanisms to create templates from existing VMs, to be later reused, but making them Cloud Init enabled goes a long way towards automation.
+This article explains how to create a Cloud-Init based template to be cloned when creating new VMs in our Proxmox cluster.
+Proxmox offers native mechanisms to create templates from existing VMs, to be later reused, but making them Cloud-Init enabled goes a long way towards automation.
 Finally, Ansible will help us wrap it up nicely.

-## Cloud Init
+## Cloud-Init

 Cloud images are lightweight snapshots of a configured OS created for use with cloud infrastructure.
 They provide a way to repeatably create identical copies of a machine across platforms.
-Debian provides cloud images[^1] of its operating system, packaged into a format suitable for cloud platforms (e.g., `qcow2`, `raw`, `tar.xz`), which include tools like Cloud Init to facilitate automated configuration and customization upon startup.
+Debian provides cloud images[^1] of its operating system, packaged into a format suitable for cloud platforms (e.g., `qcow2`, `raw`, `tar.xz`), which include tools like Cloud-Init to facilitate automated configuration and customization upon startup.

 [^1]: These images are not meant for direct installation on physical hardware.

-[Cloud Init](https://cloud-init.io/) is the industry standard method for cloud instance initialization.
+[Cloud-Init](https://cloud-init.io/) is the industry standard method for cloud instance initialization.
 During boot, it identifies the cloud it is running on and initializes the system accordingly.
 Configuration instructions can be reused and always get consistent, reliable results.

-Cloud Init can handle a range of tasks that normally happen when a new instance is created.
+Cloud-Init can handle a range of tasks that normally happen when a new instance is created.
 It is responsible for activities like setting the hostname and the default locale, configuring network interfaces, creating user accounts, generating SSH skeys, and even running scripts.
 This streamlines the deployment process, as cloud instances will all be automatically configured in the same way, which reduces the chance to introduce human error.

 The operation takes place in two separate phases.
 The first phase is during the early (local) boot stage, before networking has been enabled.
-The second is during the late boot stages, after Cloud Init has applied the networking configuration.
+The second is during the late boot stages, after Cloud-Init has applied the networking configuration.

-During early boot, Cloud Init discovers the datasource, obtains all the configuration data from it, and configures networking.
+During early boot, Cloud-Init discovers the datasource, obtains all the configuration data from it, and configures networking.

-During late boot, Cloud Init runs through the tasks that were not critical for provisioning.
+During late boot, Cloud-Init runs through the tasks that were not critical for provisioning.
 This is where it configures the running instance according to your needs.
 This process can be done by interacting with Ansible.

 ## ISO download